HammadMal/STRP-1/Documentation.md

 - Configuration file for processing script paths
 - Processing history and logs
 - Export functionality for processed results
-- Progress indication for external script execution
+- Progress indication for data.py execution

-## Troubleshooting

-### Common Issues
-1. **"No module named 'PyQt6'"**: Install PyQt6 using pip
-2. **"No module named 'pandas'"**: Install pandas using pip
-3. **Excel files not loading**: Install openpyxl for Excel support
-4. **Process button stays disabled**: Check that file loaded successfully

-### Debug Information
-The application prints debug information to console:
-- File paths during processing
-- Processing script execution details
+- Custom sheet name selection for Excel files
+- Output file saving functionality

 ## License
 This application is developed for Habib University internal use.